gaois/documental/docs/software/documental/developers.ga.md

 git clón https://github.com/gaois/documental
 ```

-Athraigh an chomadlann go dtí do stór logánta agus déan spléachais an tionscadail a shuiteáil:
+Athraigh an chomadlann go dtí do stór logánta agus déan spleáchais an tionscadail a shuiteáil:

 ```cmd
 npm suiteáil
 ```

-### An feidhmchlár a thosnú
+### An feidhmchlár a thosú

-Déan an t-ordú seo a leanas a rith chun Documental a thosnú i mód forbróra:
+Déan an t-ordú seo a leanas a rith chun Documental a thosú i mód forbróra:

 ```cmd
 npm rith dev